This is a serious specified offence for the purposes of section 224 Criminal Justice Act 2003 if it was committed with intent to:

 - Mental disorder or learning disability, where linked to the commission of the offence

 Step 2 – Starting point and category range

 Having determined the category, the court should use the corresponding starting points to reach a sentence within the category range below.
 The starting point applies to all offenders irrespective of plea or previous convictions.

 Where the defendant is dependant on or has a propensity to misuse drugs and there is sufficient prospect of success, a community order with a drug rehabilitation requirement under section 209 of the Criminal Justice Act 2003 may be a proper alternative to a short or moderate custodial sentence.

-A case of particular gravity, reflected by multiple features of culpability or harm in step 1, could merit upward adjustment from the starting point before further adjustment for aggravating or mitigating features, set out below.
+A case of particular gravity, reflected by multiple features of culpability or harm in step 1, could merit upward adjustment from the starting point before further adjustment for aggravating or mitigating features, set out on the next page.

 |Offence Category||Starting Point (Applicable to all offenders)||Category Range (Applicable to all offenders)|

 |Category 1||2 years’ custody||1 – 5 years’ custody|

 |Category 2||18 weeks’ custody||Low level community order – 51 weeks’ custody|

 |Category 3||Medium level community order||Band B fine – 18 weeks’ custody|